UnicomTIC-Jerobert/print_app_docs/version_AI_studio/step_13.md

 4.  **Test the API:** Open a new browser tab and navigate to `http://localhost:3001/templates`.
 You should see the JSON data from your `db.json` file.
 5.  **Test the App:** Your React application should still be running as normal at `http://localhost:5173/`.

-Once you have confirmed that both servers are running correctly, let me know, and we will proceed to **Step 2: Implement Routing and the Dashboard Page.**
+Once you have confirmed that both servers are running correctly, let me know,